SushiLab/IMB_Amplicon_Pipeline/README.md

 ##### Read Length (`TRUNCLENR1` and `TRUNCLENR2`)

-`dada2` tries to infer amplicon sequencing variants from quality controlled sequencing data. `dada2` would work best when there would be no errors in the sequencing data.
-Quality of bases usually drops the closer you are to the end of the sequence. `dada2`, therefore, suggests the following: Trim as many bases from the end of the read so that forward and reverse read can still merge.
+`dada2` tries to infer amplicon sequencing variants from quality controlled sequencing data and it would work best when there were no errors in the sequencing data.
+Quality of bases usually drops the closer you are to the end of the sequence, which is why we cut off the read towards the end. `dada2` suggests the following: Trim as many bases from the end of the read so that forward and reverse read can still merge.
 Also, trim more from the reverse read as the forward read generally has a higher quality.

 #####  Errors (`MAXEE`)